-- a) The effective user ID of a user can be changed by the use of an executable with the setuid bit set.
-In this case the program is executed with the effective user ID of the program owner.
-Access rights are then evaluated using the effective user ID of the program owner.
-The real and login user ID remain unchanged. - b) The effective and real user ID of a user can be changed by the su command.
-In this case the real and effective user ID of the user is changed to the user specified in the su command (provided authentication is successful).
-The login user ID remains unchanged. - c) The effective group ID of a user can be changed by the use of an executable with the setgid bit set.
-In this case the program is executed with the effective group ID of the program owner.
-Access rights are then evaluated using the effective group ID of the program owner. - Application Note (CAPP): The DAC policy and audit generation require that each subject acting on the behalf of users have a user identity associated with the subject.
+- a) The effective and filesystem user ID of a user can be changed by the use of an executable with the setuid bit set.
+In this case the program is executed with the effective and filesystem user ID of the program owner.
+Access rights are then evaluated using the filesystem user ID of the program owner.
+The real and login user ID remain unchanged. - b) The effective, filesystem and real user ID of a user can be changed by the su command.
+In this case the real, filesystem and effective user ID of the user is changed to the user specified in the su command (provided authentication is successful).
+The login user ID remains unchanged. - c) The filesystem and effective group ID of a user can be changed by the use of an executable with the setgid bit set.
+In this case the program is executed with the filesystem and effective group ID of the program owner.
+Access rights are then evaluated using the filesystem group ID of the program owner.

+Application Note (CAPP): The DAC policy and audit generation require that each subject acting on the behalf of users have a user identity associated with the subject.
 This identity is normally the one used at the time of identification to the system.